olatundesowobi/socmedia/README.md

 ## Installation

+1.The Module requires the :

+  - features module
+  - fontawesomemodule

-1.The Module requires the features module to be installed as a prerequisite.
+  to be installed as a prerequisite.

-2. Once the features module is installled you will need to install the socmedia module and and the socialmedia module.
+2. Once the features module is installled you will need to install the modules :

-3. Once installed The URL for the CDN must be provided in the for Font Awesome should be set in the /modules/custom/socialmedia/socialmedia.routing.yml on line 48
+  - socmedia module
+  - socialmedia module

-4. Remember to clear the cache once installation is complete
+3. Remember to clear the cache once installation is complete

 ## Setting up Social Media Links